shaman007/shaman007/README.md

 ## About me

 I’m Andrey, a DevOps engineer focused on Linux, Information Security, Kubernetes, and infrastructure reliability.
 I advocate and operate self-hosted platforms, automate operational work, and turn complex systems into something observable and maintainable.

 I have a long background in open source communities — from 2003 to 2023 I managed Linux.org.ru, one of the largest Russian-speaking Linux and open source news platforms.
-This was moderation and community governance for two decades.
+That meant moderation, governance, abuse handling, and keeping a noisy system stable over time.

 My work is hands-on: containers, clusters, networking, storage, CI/CD, and observability.
 I prefer practical solutions that work reliably in real environments.